-The M.A. paper defense occurs at the end of the spring semester of the second year.
+The MA paper defense occurs in the spring semester of the second year.
 You must coordinate a date/time (2 hours) for your defense with your committee and reserve Rm 407A, or Rm.
 420 for your oral.
-You must inform the Program Coordinator Sr. of the date and time of your defense so she can reserve the room on your behalf.
-Don't delay in scheduling a date, as faculty's calendars fill up with defenses for other M.A. orals, oral comprehensive exams, dissertation proposal defenses, and final dissertation defenses.
+You must inform the Program Coordinator or the Manager of Administration of the date and time of your defense so they can reserve the room on your behalf.
+Don't delay in scheduling a date, as faculty's calendars fill up with defenses for other MA orals, oral comprehensive exams, dissertation proposal defenses, and final dissertation defenses.
+Oral defenses and exams may occur in person or on Zoom.